amitthecoder/urllibrary/CONTRIBUTION.md

 ## Contribution Guide

-Thank you for considering contributing to the Web Library project!
+Thank you for considering contributing to the URL Library project!
 We welcome contributions from everyone.
 By participating in this project, you agree to abide by our code of conduct.

 ### How to Contribute